HexHive/printbf/README.md

 first argument to a printf statement through, e.g., a generic memory corruption.

+Note that the demo uses FORTIFY_SOURCE=0 to keep the demo simple.
+To use printbf in the wild an attacker will first use memory corruption to modify the internal state of printf (by setting the corresponding flags in the file struct) to enable %n and format strings in writable memory.
+The attacker model for printbf assumes that the attacker can use memory corruption vulnerabilities to set-up the attack.

 Brainfuck is a Turing-complete language that has the following commands (and their mapping to format strings):